-Our operations are subject to the OPA, which establishes an extensive regulatory and liability regime for environmental protection and cleanup of oil spills, and the Comprehensive Environmental Response, Compensation and Liability Act, or "CERCLA", which imposes liability on owners and operators of ships for cleanup and natural resource damage from the release of hazardous substances (other than oil).
-Under OPA, ship owners, operators and bareboat charterers are responsible parties who are jointly, severally and strictly liable (unless the spill results solely from the act or omission of a third party, an act of God or an act of war) for all containment and clean-up costs and other damages arising from oil spills from their ships.
-As of February 22, 2021, OPA currently limits the liability of responsible parties with respect to ships over 3,000 gross tons to the greater of \$2,300 per gross ton or \$19,943,400 per double hull ship and permits individual states to impose their own liability regimes with regard to oil pollution incidents occurring within their boundaries.
+Our operations are subject to the Oil Pollution Act ("OPA"), which established an extensive regulatory and liability regime for environmental protection and cleanup of oil spills, and the Comprehensive Environmental Response, Compensation and Liability Act ("CERCLA"), which imposes liability on owners and operators of ships for cleanup and natural resource damages from the release of hazardous substances (other than oil).
+Under OPA, ship owners, operators and bareboat charterers are responsible parties who are jointly, severally and strictly liable (unless the spill results solely from the act or omission of a third party, an act of God or an act of war) for all containment and clean up costs and other damages arising from oil spills from their ships.
+Effective March 23, 2023, OPA will increase the limit of liability of responsible parties with respect to ships over 3,000 gross tons to the greater of \$2,500 per gross ton or \$21.5 million per double hull ship and continue to permit individual states to impose their own liability regimes with regard to oil pollution incidents occurring within their boundaries.
 Some states have enacted legislation providing for unlimited liability for discharge of pollutants within their waters.
 Liability under CERCLA is limited to the greater of \$300 per gross ton or \$5.0 million for ships over 300 gross tons carrying a hazardous substance as cargo and the greater of \$300 per gross ton or \$0.5 million for any other ship over 300 gross tons.

 These limits of liability do not apply under certain circumstances, however, such as where the incident is caused by violation of applicable U.S. federal safety, construction or operating regulations, or by the responsible party's gross negligence or willful misconduct.
 In addition, a marine incident that results in significant damage to the environment, such as the Deepwater Horizon oil spill, could result in amendments to these limitations or other regulatory changes in the future.
-We maintain the maximum pollution liability coverage amount of \$1 billion per incident for our ships.
+We maintain the maximum pollution liability coverage amount of \$1.0 billion per incident for our ships.
 We also believe that we will be in substantial compliance with OPA, CERCLA and all applicable state regulations in the ports where our ships will call.